ItserX/biathlon_competions/README.md

 # System prototype for biathlon competitions
 The prototype must be able to work with a configuration file and a set of external events of a certain format.

-## Final report
-The final report should contain the list of all registered competitors sorted by ascending time.
-- Total time includes the difference between scheduled and actual start time or **NotStarted**/**NotFinished** marks
-- Time taken to complete each lap
-- Average speed for each lap [m/s]
-- Time taken to complete penalty laps
-- Average speed over penalty laps [m/s]
-- Number of hits/number of shots

 ## Build and run
 ### Run directly
 ```bash